Bethenny Frankel’s Divorce From Jason Hoppy Impacted Her ‘Real Housewives Of New York City’ Season 9 Persona

 “It’s never easy to relive something like that, dragged back through it, but I don’t let it get under my skin.
 For me, it’s the past, and I’m someone who very much looks forward to the future,” D’Agostino admitted.
 “I don’t dwell in the past.
 I know that’s over and my future is so bright with Tom so that’s what I look forward to.”

-To see more of Bethenny Frankel, LuAnn D’Agostino and their co-stars, tune into the premiere of The Real Housewives of New York City Season 9 tonight, Wednesday, April 5, at 9 p.m. on Bravo TV.
+To see more of Bethenny Frankel, LuAnn D’Agostino, and their co-stars, tune into the premiere of The Real Housewives of New York City Season 9 tonight, Wednesday, April 5, at 9 p.m. on Bravo TV.

 [Featured Image by Cindy Ord/Getty Images]